TheStarryNight1889/budget/README.md

 ## What is LaBudget?
 LaBudget is an implemntaion of an API for managing finances and providing spending insights.
 Accompanied with the API is a front-end made with Vue.js.
+All information in this README is subject to change.
+Check back for updates.

 ***
 ### Database structure (mogodb)